Yahushua [Jesus] is the only human in recorded history whose grave is empty! (sure, He and

 Recall that satan tempted Yahushua fiercely, yet Yahushua was without sin.
 Does the christian really think that satan would have the power to tempt the Father Yahweh to sin?
 Clearly, Father Yahweh and Yahushua Messiyah are two different individuals.
 Yahushua had free will as a human, that is why satan was able to tempt Him.

 Check it out: It is well known that it was the Son [the Word, Shiloh, Yahweh's Messiyah, our Savior] of Yahweh Almighty who was often referred to as Yahweh in the Old Testament.
 He's the one who talked to Moses and so forth.
 The Word is the one who was known as the "Father of our fathers" (Abraham, Isaac, Jacob).
 Then, along came Yahshua, the first perfect human.
 The Messiyah gave up his standing second in line behind the Almighty and joined with Yahshua (thereby subjecting himself to death).
 So after Yahshua was baptised, sometimes it was Yahshua the man speaking, and sometimes it was the Word speaking.
 In John 10:25-33 and 14:6-10 it sure sounds like Yahshua is trying to tell the Jews that The Word [Father with a capitol F] is one with him in his human body.
 But they just couldn't understand.
 Christianity has further smudged the truth in order to further their doctrine of Jesus being God incarnate from birth from a virgin.
-See for example: Genesis 49:25 "Even by the Father of your father, who shall help you; AND by the Shaddai [Almighty], who shall bless you."
+See for example: Genesis 49:25 "Even by the Father of your father, who will help you; AND by the Shaddai [Almighty], who will bless you."
 Looks like the Father of Abraham is not the Almighty.

-I believe that Yahushua was the only perfect human, completely without sin from birth.
+I believe Yahushua was the only perfect human, completely without sin from birth.
 He showed us the Way of Yahweh.
 If we follow His loving sinless example we can also become one with the Word.
 But that only means that the Word dwells within us.
-It does not mean that we become the Word made flesh, as was Yahushua.
+It does not mean that we become the Word made flesh, as was Messiyah.
 That only happened once.
 And His grave is empty.
-His prophecy and miracles (works), YHWH's voice from heaven at His baptism, and Yahchanan were the three witnesses to His authority while He was still alive, before His resurrection from death (the fourth witness) John 5:31-37, John 10:25-38 Yahshua answered them: I told you, and you believe not.
+His prophecy and miracles (works), YHWH's voice from heaven at His baptism, and Yahchanan were the three witnesses to His authority while He was still alive, before His resurrection from death (the fourth witness) John 5:31-37, John 10:25-38 Yahshua answered them: I told you, and you do not believe.
 The works that I do in my Father's Name, these bear witness of Me.
 Yahushua the human showed us The Way to become one with Yahweh, The Way to eternal life.
 And that is by obeying the Law thoroughly, in flesh and in spirit.
 Saying "I believe in Jesus" just does not get the job done.
 We must live the Law while we are alive, and become one with the Spirit while we are alive, because when we are dead it is too late.

 Now the second issue is who exactly was Yahushua [the christians call Him Jesus]??
 The pagans believe in the virgin birth of their god, as they have believed for many thousands of years.
 But I do not think that is what happened.
 There are gnostic books which show that Yahweh, the Almighty Eternal Father, first separated the Eternal Mother from Himself (AKA the Holy Ghost), and they created the Eternal Son.
 In the Humane Gospel of the Essenes, the Eternal Son is the Messiyah (the Word of Yahweh).
 He was different from the human person named Yahushua, who was begotten by his human parents.
 The Son of Yahweh descended upon Yahushua when Yahushua was baptised.
 Only then is Yahushua referred to as Yahushua Messiyah.

 And so it sounds like the answer to the puzzle is that Yahushua was a human, and Messiyah was the Son of Yahweh, and they were joined together as one mortal human individual when Yahushua was baptised.
 After that the Messiyah spoke through Yahushua.
 And to me it sounds like it is probably true.
 So the most important issue, and that which is missed by nearly everyone, is that Yahushua and the Messiyah are TWO SEPARATE INDIVIDUALS!
-Nowadays we say people are "posessed by the devil".
-And so it sounds like Yahushua was "posessed by the Messiyah" in similar fashion.
+Nowadays we say people are "possessed by the devil".
+And so it sounds like Yahushua was "possessed by the Messiyah" in similar fashion.

 For example, at Yahshua's baptism YHWH Himself is quoted as speaking from heaven, saying: "This is my beloved Son, in whom I am well pleased."
 The christians assume that YHWH was talking about the human man Yahushua.
 But was He?
 Yahushua was not His Son until that moment.
-I think it is more likely that YHWH was telling Yahushua (and us) that the "Spirit in the form of a dove" is his beloved Son, Shiloh, our Savior, the One who helped create the universe.
+I think it is more likely that YHWH was telling Yahushua (and us) that the "Spirit in the form of a dove" is his beloved Son, Shiloh, the One who helped create the universe.
 Yahushua was the first human in history who was perfect, and therefore the first human who the Messiyah was able to join with.
 YHWH was presenting Him.

 Now consider the silly christian claim that Jesus is GOD incarnate, that Jesus is GOD in the flesh.
 That is a pagan belief from thousands of years ago, back in the days of Nimrod.
 If their Jesus was truly GOD in the flesh from his birth, then why did GOD's Spirit have to come down from heaven at his baptism??
 Who said: "This is my beloved Son"?
 Why did he say: "Son"?